galaxyproject/galaxy-hub/content/learn/custom-genomes/index.md

 Once created, a *Custom Build* is added to the list **Database/Build:** on the dataset 'Edit Attributes' and 'Upload File' tool forms and is available for 'Visualizations'.
 These can be assigned or used just like any other reference genome.

 * Start with an existing fasta Custom Reference Genome in your history.
-It is *very important* make sure the [format](/learn/custom-genomes/#format) is correct.
+It is *very important* to make sure the [format](/learn/custom-genomes/#format) is correct.
 * Go to the top "User" menu and select "Custom Builds"
 * Enter in the labels (no spaces and no special characters other than "_")
 * Select the fasta Custom Reference Genome